 The Simmons Alert emergency notification system will be activated upon confirmation of an emergency situation that poses an immediate threat to the health or safety of students, faculty, and staff on campus, or when there is an event that requires closing the campus or limiting access (e.g., severe weather).
-The emergency notification system will NOT be used to send messages about criminal activity in the area unless the crime presents an immediate threat to safety on campus.
-The confirmation of an emergency or dangerous situation and the decision to issue a Simmons Alert emergency notification system message is typically made by the Chief of Police/Director of Public Safety in consultation with the Simmons University Emergency Management Council (EMC).
+The emergency notification system will not be used to send messages about criminal activity in the area unless the crime presents an immediate threat to safety on campus.
+The confirmation of an emergency or dangerous situation and the decision to issue a Simmons Alert emergency notification system message is typically made by the Chief of Police/Director of Public Safety in consultation with the Simmons University Emergency Management Council.
 The Director may also confer with local first responders and/or the National Weather Service when confirming an emergency.
-All members of the Simmons Police and Public Safety are trained in the emergency notification system so that they are able to develop and determine the content of the message and initiate the system.
-Executive leadership, including the President, Chief of Staff, the Provost, Chief of Police/

-Director of Public Safety, and CIO and Associate Vice President for Administration are included in the decision to send a message, if time permits.
+All members of Simmons Police and Public Safety are trained in the emergency notification system so that they are able to develop and determine the content of the message and initiate the system.
+The Chief of Police/Director of Public Safety and Vice President for University Real Estate Development and Facilities Management make the decision to send a message if time permits.
 Depending on the type of emergency, Police and Public Safety and/or members of the EMC will confirm the emergency with the assistance of key administrators, local first responders, and/or the National Weather Service and will determine the appropriate segment(s) of the campus community to receive the notification.
 A decision on the content of the notification will then be made by the EMC chair and members, and the notification will be initiated.